 The project will consist of the renovation and revitalization of the historic central high school located on Second Street between Lake Avenue and 1st Avenue East in the Downtown Central Business District.
-This revitalized historic building will host approximately 87,000 square feet of space, resulting in no less than 120 apartment units and several common areas.
-Of these apartment units, 10% will be available at 60% or less of the Area Median Income.
-Prior to commencing construction, the building was vacant and in a dilapidated state, requiring tens of millions of dollars to restore the building's integrity.
-The renovation of the new building to historic standards will utilize private investment dollars, both state and federal historic tax credits, and Tax Increment Financing to create much needed affordable and market rate housing in downtown Duluth.
+This revitalized historic building will host approximately 87,000 square feet of space, resulting in approximately 125 apartment units and several common areas.
+Of these apartment units, 13 will be available at 60% or less of the Area Median Income.
+The current building is vacant and in a dilapidated state, requiring tens of millions of dollars to restore the building's integrity.
+The renovation of the new building will utilize private investment dollars, both state and federal historic tax credits, an environmental cleanup grant, and Tax Increment Financing to create much needed affordable and market rate housing in downtown Duluth.